Justin-Ahn/data_framework/README.md

 There are also other types of more basic statistical analyses you can do with the framework, since it provides additional analyses of the relationship data as well as providing the relationship data.

+## Building/Using the Example Plugins
+Download the Plugin project (hw5-team-35/plugin) run 'gradle run' on terminal inside the plugin project.
+Done!

 ## Installation Guide
 Add this to your gradle.build on your Plugin project:
 ```